-It is also important to consider the impact of major market shocks such as Covid-19 on the nature-based enterprise sector.
-While this crisis led to an increased awareness of the value of nature-based solutions, many nature-based enterprises found that tenders and contracts were frozen in the short-term.
-Given the pressure on public financing arising from Covid-19, future financing of nature-based solutions Alliances to better measure the impacts
+It is also important to consider the impact

+the nature-based enterprise sector.
+While

+this crisis led to an increased awareness of

+the value of nature-based solutions, many

+nature-based enterprises found that tenders

+and contracts were frozen in the short-term.